Skip to content

 The name of the source.

-table : str
+table : str, optional

 The full name of the table to add (e.g., schema.table).
+Required unless --all, --pattern, or --stdin is used.

 file : str, default: sources.yaml